 Filevine is one of the fastest growing SaaS company CRMs out there.
 With its platform, you can manage legal cases, matters, and time with clients better than any othere solution out there.
 It is the primary source for over 20k legal entities out there and is fast moving into other industries as well with its premier legal software.

 Discover the Best Productivity Apps for You

-If you want to become more productive in 2019 (and who doesn’t) the eight apps listed in this blog post will help.
-We encourage you to investigate each of them yourself, sign up for the free trials, and see if they can help you get more done in less time.
+If you want to become more productive in 2021 (and who doesn’t) the ten apps listed in this blog post will help.
+We encourage you to investigate each of them yourself, sign up for the free trials, and see if they can assist you in getting more done in less time.